Urgent Care for Animal Bites in Southeastern MA & RI

 We do not offer rabies shots at our urgent care center.

-Southcoast Health offers patients urgent care for animal bites and much more with locations in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA.
+Southcoast Health offers patients urgent care for animal bites and much more with locations in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA as well as Middletown, RI.